-To assist schools with the cost of school community facility (capital works) projects to enhance learning outcomes for students and the wider community.
+To assist schools with the cost of school managed facility projects that aim to enhance learning outcomes for students and the community.

-The funding is initiated for capital works that fall outside of the scope of other infrastructure programs offered by the Department of Education.
+The funding is initiated for building works that fall outside of the scope of other infrastructure programs offered by the Department of Education.

 The Schools Subsidy Scheme (SSS) is supportive of innovative infrastructure projects.